steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 Essentially, this approach is about writing a DD as the review artifact, sharing this document across the organization in some way, and discussing as well as improving the DD - and the system in design - together with the reviewers.
 It is a more informal way of documenting software architecture at a certain point in time {% cite Ubl2020 %} - originally, considered for the design phase but can be applied to any rework of architectural aspects (solution idea) before the actual (code) work is done.

-The Lightweight RFC/DD approach is called differently by various authors - sometimes called Lightweight RFC and sometimes DD approach.
+The Lightweight RFC/DD approach is called differently by various authors - sometimes called Lightweight RFC (or only RFC) and sometimes DD approach.
 Ubl {% cite Ubl2020 %} and Winters et al. {% cite Winters2020 %} describe it from the perspective of Google (called DD).
 Orosz mentions the approach in {% cite Orosz2020 %} and {% cite Orosz2021 %} from the perspective of Uber (called RFC, Lightweight RFC, or DD).
 Zimmermann {% cite Zimmermann2019 %} and Gonchar {% cite Gonchar2020 %} mention it from the perspective of Casper (called RFC) from eBay (called Lightweight RFC).